-Eddie Izzard honours Michael Parkinson as ‘king’ of the chat show – latest
+Michael Parkinson said ‘loathing’ was behind infamous Helen Mirren interview – latest

 Broadcaster died ‘peacefully’ at home in the company of his family

-Tributes to Sir Michael Parkinson are pouring in, after the legendary broadcaster died aged 88.
+Tributes to Sir Michael Parkinson are pouring in after the legendary broadcaster died aged 88.

 Parkinson’s family confirmed the news in a statement to the BBC on Thursday (17 August).

-“After a brief illness Sir Michael Parkinson passed away peacefully at home last night in the company of his family,” says the family.
+“After a brief illness Sir Michael Parkinson passed away peacefully at home last night in the company of his family,” said the family.
 They have requested “privacy and time to grieve”.

 Born the son of a miner in Cudworth, South Yorkshire, Parkinson started his career in local journalism, taking on roles at The Guardian and The Daily Express before he pivoted to screen roles.

-Over an illustrious career that spanned seven decades, Parkinson interviewed a number of high profile guests including Muhammad Ali, Sir Billy Connolly, Billy Connelly, and Helen Mirren.
+Over an illustrious career that spanned seven decades, Parkinson interviewed a number of high-profile guests including Muhammad Ali, Sir Billy Connolly, and Helen Mirren.

 His flagship talk show, Parkinson, ran for 11 years on the BBC starting in 1971.
 It was later revived in 1998, ending in 2007.

+“I spoke to him yesterday, we had tears in our eyes and we said goodbye to each other, as if we had this feeling we wouldn’t see each other again,” he said in an emotional interview with Sky News.

+Watch: Michael Parkinson's classic 'Golden Balls' interview with David and Victoria Beckham

-Michael Parkinson apologised to Meg Ryan over the infamous 2003 interview
+Michael Parkinson apologised to Meg Ryan over infamous 2003 interview

 Sir Michael Parkinson once welcomed Meg Ryan as a guest on his BBC chat show, in what many fans will remember as one of his most notorious interviews.